 An Interview with John Marciari on curating, the Morgan, and the draftsmanship of Guercino

 Chalk, pen, wash, paper.
 Simple materials that create an overwhelmingly complex picture.
 Until February 2, 2020, the Morgan Library & Museum will exhibit Guercino: Virtuoso Draftsman, a reflection on choice pieces from the Morgan’s collection by Giovanni Francesco Barbieri, known as Guercino (1591–1666), who was “arguably the most interesting and diverse draftsman of the Italian Baroque era.”
-The other week, I had the opportunity to sit down with John Marciari, Charles W. Engelhard Curator at the Morgan, and pick his brain about what was so special about Guercino.
-We discussed forgeries, how one became an artist in Baroque Italy, and what makes curating, and especially curating at the Morgan, a compelling process we should all consider.
+Recently, I had the opportunity to sit down with John Marciari, Charles W. Engelhard Curator at the Morgan, and pick his brain about what was so special about Guercino.
+We also discussed forgeries, the creative process, and what makes curating, and especially curating at the Morgan, such a compelling process.

 Yona Benjamin: One gets the impression from the show that draftsmanship played a key role in Guercino’s activity as an artist.
 What was distinctive about Guercino’s drawing process?